kb-dk/access-digital-objects/text-corpora.md

 ### Anchors, searchability and retrievability

-The XML texts pass through a number of procedures before entering the system.
+The XML text documents pass through a number of procedures before entering the system.
 The most important one is to add an xml:id attibute to each element in a document that has not got one to begin with.
 Each element in the texts is then possible to use as an anchor for linking.
+For building a [cool service](https://www.w3.org/Provider/Style/URI.html) based on these documents, their names must never be changed, nor must the xml:id.

 There are TEI elements that containers and those that are empty.
 When indexing we concentrate on the latter, since they are the ones that we